-Over the last 19 years, I have been learning about the web and working on websites.
+Over the last 20 years, I have been learning about the web and working on websites.
 My first website existed only on an old 100 MHz PC, and any images I had were either made by me or downloaded from the web onto a floppy disk wherever I could get access.
-I didn't have an internet connection at home, at the time, but I was able to get access elsewhere.
-My first exposure to raw HTML was within a book, HTML 4 for the World Wide Web by Elizabeth Castro, at my local library.
-That book started my obsession with building for the web and I'm still learning about it today.
+I didn't have an internet connection at home, but I made the best of every opportunity to get online.
+My first exposure to HTML was within a book, HTML 4 for the World Wide Web by Elizabeth Castro, at my local library.
+That book started my obsession with building for the web and I'm still actively learning about it today.

-Assisted and assisting clients with various design, marketing, and website related projects.
+Assisting clients with various design, marketing, copywriting, and website related projects.

 During my time at Sgt Grit, I worked on and helped manage various types of projects: art production (for t-shirts, coins, and decals), content management, email design and marketing, print and online advertising, web design and development, SEO, and SEM.
 I worked with a small and talented in-house team in addition to some remote teams during my time there.
 I learned a lot working with them, and I am grateful to have had such an opportunity.

 I tried to spend some time everyday working on front-end development for about 28 days.
-It was a lot of fun and I plan on making it a daily activity in the coming months.
+It was a lot of fun and I plan on giving it another try sometime in 2019.

 If you would like to get in touch, just send an email to email@example.com.